 Through the Ministerial Education Fund (MEF), licensed local pastors receive assistance with the cost of the Course of Study program.
-We pay $300 per COS course ($400 for ACOS) for each class in which the person is enrolled.
+We pay $300 per course for each class in which the person is enrolled.
 For ACOS, the reimbursement is up to $400.
 This is reimbursed to the student upon submitting receipts to the Office of Clergy Excellence.

-Ministerial Education Funds are also available for continuing education purposes for clergy who are members in full connection or associate members of the Florida Conference.
+Ministerial Education Funds are available for continuing education purposes for appointed clergy who are members in full connection or associate members of the Florida Conference.
 Each eligible clergy may request up to $750 a quadrennium.
 These funds are administered as long as funds are available in a current calendar year.